History, tourist information, and nearby accommodation

 Framlingham Castle is an externally perfect moated 12th century castle.
 The fortress consists of a curtain wall punctuated by 13 square towers.
 The curtain wall has remained in an exceptional state of preservation despite the castle's advanced age, and the renovations of later centuries, which saw Framlingham used as a school, a poorhouse, and a prison.

-It seems likely that Bigod built a simply wooden motte and bailey castle at Framlingham, but it was left to his second son, Hugh, later the first Earl of Norfolk, to replace that structure with one of stone.
+It seems likely that Bigod built a simple wooden motte and bailey castle at Framlingham, but it was left to his second son, Hugh, later the first Earl of Norfolk, to replace that structure with one of stone.
 That fortification was ordered dismantled by Henry II about 1175, but it was rebuilt by Hugh's son Roger, the Second Earl of Norfolk, about 1190.
 It is largely Roger's work that visitors can see today.

-So strong were the towers built by Roger Bigod that a central keep was considered unneccessary for the defences of Framlingham.
+So strong were the towers built by Roger Bigod that a central keep was considered unnecessary for the defences of Framlingham.
 However, Framlingham had not been in existence long before it did indeed fall to besiegers.
 That occurred when Roger Bigod supported the baron's resistance to King John that resulted in the Magna Carta.

 Framlingham Castle changed hands several times over the ensuing centuries until it finally came to the Howard family.
 Thomas Howard, Duke of Norfolk, added much of the Tudor brickwork in the late 15th century.
 Henry VIII seized Framlingham for the crown, and later, Edward VI gave it to his sister, the future Queen Mary.
 It was at Framlingham that Mary waited for news of Henry VIII's death.